 The overall number (3 million) of women who are low paid is still much higher than the overall number (1.9 million) of men who are low paid.

-Scotland has a lower child poverty rate (at 24 per cent) than England (31 per cent), Wales (28 per cent) and Northern Ireland (25 per cent).
+Scotland and Northern Ireland have a lower child poverty rate (at 24 per cent) than England (30 per cent) and Wales (31 per cent).